tstelzle/ForbiddenCardChecker/Readme.md

 ## Starting the script
 You will need to install the python dependencies.
-Do this with running the following command.
+Therefore you will have to run the following command.

 ```bash
 pip install -r requirements.txt